 The best hiking pants should be coated in a DWR (Durable Water Repellent).
 To maintain breathability, hiking pants aren’t usually fully waterproof, so it’s super important that in light showers your pants will repel as much of the water as possible.

 Quick drying and breathable

 Hiking pants should be good at drying out quickly if they do become saturated.
-Avoiding cotton pants will help with this, and instead look for nylon fabric that is also highly breathable to prevent excess sweating.
+Avoiding cotton pants will help with this.
+Instead look for nylon fabric that is also highly breathable to prevent excess sweating.

 This becomes much more important when hiking at elevation or in colder temperatures.
 Look for high denier nylon ripstop fabric which is also more durable than normal nylon.

 The higher the UPF value, the greater the level of protection the pants will give you from UV rays.

 This is a very personal thing.
 Some find pockets restricting and unnecessary, whilst others can’t live without them.
 Many favour hiking pants with cargo side pockets so that they don’t dig into you.
 If you’re a pocket person in everyday life then you’ll probably want some good pockets on your hiking pants.